kevin-wangg/weather-inventory-tracker/README.md

 - Update items
 - View the items as a list

+Items are associated with a city storage location.
+The current weather of the city is provided using the OpenWeather API.

+It also supports adding comments with deletions and undeleting.

 # How to run

 To run this locally, first clone the repository with